 First, let's start with why you would conduct a speed audit.
 The purpose is simple: how well will your Shopify site load for visitors using a variety of devices?
 Conducting an effective speed audit will identify how quickly it loads, and give you pointers on how to make it quicker.
 (Don't forget to check out our in-depth article on ways to increase the speed of your Shopify site once you've conducted your audit.)

-A speed audit will show a comparison between how your website loads on desktop and on mobile.
+A speed audit will show a comparison between how your Shopify site loads on desktop and on mobile.
 But there are some important caveats to keep in mind.

 The Power to Run a Speed Audit

 Running a website speed audit from your laptop will deliver misleading results.
 Or, it will if you have Lighthouse installed and you are hoping for real-time data.

 First, there are many factors to consider when running an audit.
 There's a breakdown of the common myths coming in a moment.
 But first, the power to run the audit is something to keep in mind.

 You could rely on PageSpeed Insights (PSI) as a speed audit tool.
 You could.
 But there is a key factor to remember: